 The department encourages students to apply for fellowships, which provide stipends that allow students to pursue their degree without having to work.
 Most fellowships require students to be PhD candidates working on dissertations, but some support students in earlier stages.
-The department, the College, and other IU units provide several internal fellowships, which usually provide stipends at the SAA rate.
+The department, the College, and the Grad School provide several internal fellowships, which usually provide stipends at the SAA rate.
 There are also external fellowships funded by the federal government and other organizations.
-Fee remissions and health insurance of students supported by fellowships include fee remissions and cover health insurance.
-Typically, however, internal fellowships require students to be G901 eligible (and then the funder covers just the low G901 fees) and the College covers fee remissions for students awarded prestigious external fellowships.
-The department also provides health insurance for students supported primarily by fellowships.
+Fee remissions and health insurance of students supported by fellowships are covered in different ways, depending on the exact fellowship.
+Some fellowships include fee remissions and cover health insurance.
+Typically, however, internal fellowships require students to be G901 eligible (and then the funder covers just the low G901 fees).
+Typically, the College covers fee remissions for students awarded external fellowships while the department provides health insurance.